 The WHO says certain population groups are at higher risk of malaria than others, which includes travelers, as well as infants, under 5s, pregnant women, people with HIV/AIDS, and non-immune migrants.

 There are a few reasons to be optimistic about the future of controlling malaria.
 During the past 150 years, approximately half of the countries in the world have eradicated malaria.

 Although it’s not commercially available yet, there are currently trials underway in Malawi for a malaria vaccination known as RTS, which so far has shown to be the only vaccine that can significantly reduce malaria in children (two children die per minute from malaria).

 You’ll need to see a GP or go to a travel clinic for their professional advice and a prescription.
-They’ll take into account how long you’ll be spending in the destination and if you’ve ever had an adverse reaction to antimalarials or other drugs and your medical history.
-Sometimes you’ll be given a choice of antimalarials, which is when you’ll need to weigh up the price, effectiveness and any possible side-effects.
+They’ll take into account how long you’ll be spending at the destination and if you’ve ever had an adverse reaction to antimalarials or other drugs and your medical history.
+Sometimes you’ll be given a choice of antimalarials, which is when you’ll need to weigh up the price, effectiveness, and any possible side effects.

 While taking the following steps isn’t enough to completely safeguard you from getting malaria – and no antimalarial is 100% effective – you can also take some practical steps to minimize the risk of being bitten by mosquitoes.
 (After all, there are plenty of other nasty mosquito-borne illnesses around that you’d want to avoid, such as dengue fever and chikungunya).

 According to the charity, The Against Malaria Foundation, sleeping under a mosquito net treated with long-lasting insecticide (it kills bugs on contact) is instrumental in reducing the number of people contracting, and dying from, malaria.

 Mosquitoes typically bite between 10 pm and 2 am, so during these hours, you need to be particularly vigilant.
 This means sleeping under a mosquito net.